OssieLin/Pi-Estimate/README.md

-# You have a function that generates random from 0 to 1, now calculate pi!
+# You have a function that generates random numbers from 0 to 1, now calculate pi!

 Inspired by Joma's favorite interview question [Can you solve my favorite interview question? (math + cs)](https://www.youtube.com/watch?v=pvimAM_SLic), this project further visualizes the dots within the circle and those out of the circle.\
 \
-The trick behind this question is that we have to imagine a circle with radius 1 and a square with a side length of 1.
+The trick behind this question is that we have to imagine a circle with radius 1 and a square with a side length of 1.\
+Use the function twice to generate two number within the 1 by 1 square; one number represents X, and the other one represents Y. \
+We can then generate as many points as possible in the square, and:

 $$\frac{\pi r^2}{(2r)^2} = \frac{\text{Number of points inside the circle}}{\text{Number of total points}}$$